duxsco/gentoo-installation/docs/unified_kernel_image.md

 ## 9.2.
 CPU Microcode

 Microcode updates are [not necessary for virtual machines](https://unix.stackexchange.com/a/572757).
-If on bare-metal, install "sys-firmware/intel-microcode" if you have an Intel CPU or follow the [Gentoo wiki instruction](https://wiki.gentoo.org/wiki/AMD_microcode) to update the microcode on AMD systems.
+On bare-metal, however, install "sys-firmware/intel-microcode" for Intel CPUs or follow the [Gentoo wiki instruction](https://wiki.gentoo.org/wiki/AMD_microcode) to update the microcode on AMD systems.

 ```shell
 ! grep -q -w "hypervisor" <(grep "^flags[[:space:]]*:[[:space:]]*" /proc/cpuinfo) && \